Our Complete Travel Gear Guide

 - Cameras – We carry a whole variety of cameras with us at all times.
 Click here to read more about the best camera accessories, as well as the best cameras for travel.

-- Sony A7ii – This is our main camera, and is a full-frame mirrorless setup.
+- Sony A7Riii – This is our main photography camera, and is a full-frame mirrorless setup.
 Buy it here.

-- Sony A6300 – This is our second body, and main vlogging camera.
-We also use this for general street photography when we don’t want to carry our A7ii around.
+- Sony A6300 – This is our third body, and main vlogging camera.
+We also use this for general street photography when we don’t want to carry our A7’s around.
 Buy it here.

-- GoPros – For all our action photography and underwater stuff we use 2x GoPro Hero 6’s, one GoPro Hero 5 and a GoPro Hero 4 Silver.
+- GoPros – For all our action photography and underwater stuff we use a GoPro Hero7 Black and 2x GoPro Hero 6’s.
 We also have a collection of mounts for these.

 - DJI Mavic Pro – We used to own a DJI Phantom 4, but it was just a little too large to travel with, so we’ve now bought a Mavic Pro, and love it.
 The image quality isn’t as good as the P4, but the video is good you can’t beat the portability.